The Battle of Wizna and Why It is Known as the Polish Thermopylae

 By September 9, the scenario had intensified with the arrival of General Heinz Guderian’s XIX Panzer Corps, bolstering the German presence with overwhelming numbers and firepower.
 Facing a force 60 times its size, the Polish garrison at Wizna stood on the brink of an epic defense.
 This initial phase of the Battle of Wizna showcased not only the strategic importance of the area but also the indomitable spirit of its Polish defenders, setting the stage for what would become one of the most heroic stands in military history.

 The Battle of Wizna saw a staggering mismatch in military might, pitting a Polish garrison of at most 900 infantry, equipped with 6 76mm guns, 42 machine guns, and two anti-tank rifles, against a formidable German force.
 The invaders brought 41,000 infantry, a colossal armada of 350 tanks, and an overwhelming 657 artillery pieces.
-This stark disparity highlights the immense challenge faced by the Polish defenders, underscoring their remarkable contribution to their homeland desfense and the battle’s enduring legacy as the “Polish Thermopylae,” where courage was displayed against overwhelming odds.
+This stark disparity highlights the immense challenge faced by the Polish defenders, underscoring their remarkable contribution to their homeland defense and the battle’s enduring legacy as the “Polish Thermopylae,” where courage was displayed against overwhelming odds.

 The Valiant Stand at Wizna